 In the Teacher-Student Adaptive Weighted Knowledge Distillation phase, we introduce an adaptive teacher-student learning strategy.
 The goal is to transfer the knowledge embedded within a large, complex teacher model to a smaller, lightweight student model.
 This is critical for achieving high accuracy while maintaining the computational efficiency required for real-time applications, such as self- driving cars.
 Offline distillation [28] is employed to achieve this transfer, as it does not require simultaneous training of the teacher and student models, significantly reducing resource demands.
 During the training phase, the proposed method involves two networks: the teacher and the student.
 Knowledge is distilled from the teacher to the student, allowing the student to learn efficiently while minimizing dependency on the larger teacher model.
-The teacher model evaluates each point cloud and groups it as TPS (Teacher Performs Strongly) or TPW (Teacher Performs Weakly) based on its recall, which reflects the teacher model to either rely more on the teacher's predictions for TPS or prioritize independent learning from raw data for TPW.
+The teacher model evaluates each point cloud and groups it as TPS (Teacher Performs Strongly) or TPW (Teacher Performs Weakly) based on its recall, which reflects the teacher model is confidence in its predictions.
+This grouping dynamically adjusts the weight of knowledge transfer, allowing the student model to either rely more on the teacher's predictions for TPS or prioritize independent learning from raw data for TPW.

 The bounding box refinement process improves object localization by refining the student model's predictions.
 Since the neural network may generate multiple bounding boxes for the same object, Non-Maximum Suppression (NMS) is commonly applied to merge overlapping boxes and assign confidence scores.
 NMS selects the bounding box with the highest classification score while suppressing the others.
 However, relying solely on classification scores can lead to inaccuracies, especially for partially occluded objects.
-To enhance localization accuracy, a refinement step is applied to merge bounding boxes effectively, ensuring that detected objects are well-defined and robust to variations in the input data.
-The bounding box formation process and NMS algorithm are detailed in Appendices A and B. As shown in Figure 2, during the execution phase, only the lightweight student model is utilized for inference.
+To enhance localization accuracy, a refinement step is applied to merge bounding box formation process and NMS algorithm are detailed in Appendices A and B. As shown in Figure 2, during the execution phase, only the lightweight student model is utilized for inference.
 The student independently processes point cloud data, generating object proposals and refining bounding boxes to enhance detection accuracy.
 This design ensures computational and memory efficiency, making the student model well-suited for real-world deployment.
 Its efficiency is particularly advantageous in resource-limited environments, such as self-driving cars, where optimized resource usage and real-time performance are essential for safe and reliable operation.